jackburton79/ocs-agent/README.md

 work on a system with a read only filesystem (actually, the filesystem is read-write, but changes are thrown out when the terminal is powered off).
 So I decided to write a small agent in C++ to be able to inventory also those machines which I'm not able to do, yet.
-The agent is not complete yet, but it can already produce an incomplete inventory of the machine, which can be imported into OCSInventory.
+The agent is not complete yet, but it can already produce an incomplete inventory of the machine and send it to the OCSInventory server, or save it locally.